zhaofengli/2048-arduino/README.md

 The program runs best at 8MHz and above.
 If you have a external crystal attached, check if you have the correct fuse bits set.

+## PC demo
+You can play the game on your PC!
+There is `demo.cpp` demistrating the use of the platform-independent code in the project.
+Just build it with `g++ -o demo demo.cpp`.
+Use "wasd" to move the numbers.

 ## Contributing
 You are welcome to make changes to the source code!
 Simply fork the repo, make your changes and submit a pull request.
 Thank you for your contributions!